 2019 – today

 The modern version of the DiGiorno logo embodies elegance and high quality, which aligns with the brand’s reputation.
-The logo is designed as a rectangle with rounded corners, featuring a rich red gradient along the edges.
+The logo is a rectangle with rounded corners, featuring a rich red gradient along its edges.
 This gradient evokes the image of a luxurious red carpet, which is associated with sophistication and festivity.
 This design element symbolizes the product’s high quality and attention to detail, which is integral to the brand’s philosophy.

 The font combines strictness and grace, reflecting the brand’s commitment to creating a product that is easy to prepare but matches the taste and quality of restaurant pizza.
 Unlike earlier versions of the emblem, which focused on the toppings, the new logo emphasizes the overall brand experience, presenting the pizza as a culinary masterpiece.